oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

 We can batch our appends by creating a [`DocumentFragment`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) which is calculated and tracked outside the current DOM.
 Since `DocumentFragment` works outside the current DOM, we can build the list of items then insert them into the DOM using one operation.
-This simple design change can have a significant impact on the speed the browser can render lists.
+This simple design change can significantly impact the speed at which the browser can render lists.

-Using this optimal approach, your `public/main.js` file should look like this.
+Using this optimal approach, your `public/main.js` file should now look like this.

 ```js
 class App {